The Love for Three Oranges (fairy tale): Karakalpak people

 In a Karakalpak tale titled "Анаргул" ("Anargul"), a childless king makes a vow: he will fill up two fountains, one with water and the other with honey if he has a child.
 In time, his wife becomes pregnant and gives birth to a son, so he prepares to fulfill the vow.
 One day, an old woman comes to fetch water and the prince, named Әдишер (Edisher), throws stones at her.
 Bothered by the prince's actions, she tells him to find Anargul.
 Years later, when he is seventeen, the prince has nurtured the idea for years and asks the old woman where he can find this Anargul.
 She directs him to go past wild animals in a grove and meet another old woman.
 Edisher does as instructed and meets a second old woman, who advises him to tie his own horse there and ride a tulpar to a garden.
 The prince rides the tulpar and reaches a garden where a div is guarding a tree with pomegranates.
 Edisher plucks five pomegranates and goes back to the tulpar.
 On the way back, he cuts open four of the pomegranates and releases a maiden from each that asks for bread and water.
 Edisher gives them bread and water to each, but they die.
 Unable to secure a maiden alive, he goes to talk to the second old woman who advises him to cut open the remaining fruit near water, and give her water when she asks for bread and bread when she asks for water.
 Edisher goes near a stream and cuts open the last fruit, doing what the old woman advised.
 He takes Anargul with him to his kingdom and marries her in a 40 day celebration.

 Japan

 Japanese scholarship argues for some relationship between tale type ATU 408 and Japanese folktale Urikohime ("The Melon Princess"), since both tales involve a maiden born of a fruit and her replacement for a false bride (in the tale type) and for evil creature Amanojaku (in Japanese versions).
-In fact, professor Hiroko Ikeda classified the story of Urikohime as type 408B in his Japanese catalogue.
+In fact, professor Hiroko Ikeda classified the story of Urikohime as type 408B in her Japanese catalogue.